Herbert Blatchford

-Herbert Blatchford was a Native American activist and leader, and one of the founders of the National Indian Youth Council (NIYC).
+Herbert Blatchford (1928–1996) was a Diné Native American activist and leader, and one of the founders of the National Indian Youth Council (NIYC).
 He played a significant role in the establishment of the organization and served as its first executive director.
 He participated with other co-founders of the NIYC in the Fish Wars in the Pacific Northwest of the United States.

 Biography

-Herbert Blatchford was born in Fort Defiance, Arizona, and raised in the Navajo Nation.
+Herbert Blatchford was born on March 16, 1928 in Fort Defiance, Arizona, and raised in the Navajo Nation.
 He descended from a family of sheepherders and traced his lineage back to the great nineteenth-century Navajo leader Manuelito.
 Once he reached school age he attended a Methodist mission school on the reservation and excelled academically.
 After graduating, Blatchford served in the United States Army Air Forces during World War II before enrolling at the University of New Mexico in the early 1950s.
 At the University of New Mexico he helped found the Kiva Club, the university's American Indian student organization, and served as its president in 1954.

 Prior to becoming the first executive director of the National Indian Youth Council (NIYC), Blatchford worked for the New Mexico State Department of Education.
 After severing ties with the NIYC in 1965 he served as president of the Northwest New Mexico Economic Opportunity Council.
 He also took over as director of the Gallup Indian Community Center, which helped relocated Navajo and Hopi adjust to their new surroundings in the city.
 He served as director of the Gallup community center until 1972, when he was fired by Gallup, New Mexico's mayor Frankie Garcia, allegedly for Blatchford's active efforts to curb alcoholism among Native American relocatees.